Campus Internet Rules

 Should you find these blanket-blocks have gone too far and end up restricting your access to crucial sites and services, the right VPN can be the ideal solution.
-Consider one of the selections from our Best VPNs for the US or Best VPNs for the UK.
+Consider one of our selections from the best VPN services for the US or best VPNs for the UK.

 Understanding Campus Email Rules

 In addition to general rules regarding using the school’s network, most colleges will also have rules surrounding the use of your school email address.

 This is the email address you’re assigned when you enroll in the college; it is typically created automatically for you by the university, often based off your legal name as reflected in the school’s records, and ends in “.edu.”

 These addresses are to be used for educational purposes only, including communication with professors and classmates, conducting research and homework assignments, and business and internship communication.